Stratum Encryption: What Mining Over TLS Protects

 What the TLS port actually does

-When your miner talks to a pool it speaks stratum — the protocol that carries your work assignments, your submitted shares, and the username that says where a block should pay.
-On the plaintext ports (:3333, :8081, :4334, :3335) that conversation travels in the clear: anything sitting between your miner and SoloLuck can read it, and in principle change it.
+When your miner talks to a pool it speaks stratum — the protocol that carries your work assignments, your submitted shares, and the username that says where a block should pay.2 On a plaintext stratum port that conversation travels in the clear: anything sitting between your miner and the pool can read it, and in principle change it.

-TLS (Transport Layer Security — the same encryption behind the padlock on https://) wraps that stratum conversation in an encrypted, tamper-evident tunnel.
-SoloLuck's port :3334 is exactly that: a TLS-encrypted stratum endpoint.
-The encryption is terminated at our edge and forwarded to a backend port, so your difficulty, vardiff, and stats behave exactly as they do on a plaintext port — the only change is that the wire between you and us is now private and integrity-checked.
+TLS (Transport Layer Security — the same encryption behind the padlock on https://) wraps that stratum conversation in an encrypted, tamper-evident tunnel.1 A pool that offers a TLS (sometimes labelled SSL) stratum endpoint provides exactly that.
+The encryption is typically terminated at the pool's edge, so your difficulty, vardiff, and stats behave exactly as they do on a plaintext port — the only change is that the wire between you and the pool is now private and integrity-checked.

 In short: same mining, same payouts, same luck — just a sealed envelope instead of a postcard.